Top Real Estate Agents in Alcove, New York

 History

-The Alcove Reservoir, constructed in the early 1930s by damming the Hannacroix Creek, was created to supply water to the City of Albany and remains a defining geographical feature of the area.
+The Alcove Reservoir, constructed in the early 20th century, was created to supply water to the city of Albany and required the relocation of the original village center, fundamentally shaping the community's modern layout.

 Life in Alcove